 Increasing the amount of physical activity you engage in may be hard with a newborn, but this will help your energy levels and move gas through the digestive track.

-Nearly every woman is going to experience gas for the first few days after birth and 25% of women can experience gas pain and bloating for up to 6 months postpartum.
+Nearly every woman is going to experience gas for the first few days after childbirth and 25% of women can experience gas pain and bloating for up to 6 months postpartum.